dineshsonachalam/IMDB_5000_Movies_Statistics_Report-/README.md

 -	We can see that Crime/Drama have made a great deal during 1995.
 -	Then comes the one we love Action/Adventure/Sci-Fi ruled the movie industry starting from 2005 and till now.

-# 5. Movies across years their Facebook likes vs their rating

 ![Alt text](https://github.com/dineshsonachalam/IMDB_5000_Movies_Statistics_Report-/blob/master/Facebook_likes.png "FB LIKES VS IMDB RATING")